swostikpati/Typerrr/README.md

 ## User Testing

-We conducted user testing with several people.
-These are some of the images and video clips of them using the website with absolutely no involvement of the creators:
+We conducted user testing with several people.This is a video clip of them using the website with absolutely no involvement of the creators:

-The feedback that we got from the user testers were as follows:
-/photos
+Uploading User Testing Video - 1.mp4…

 ## References